explorable-viz/esop2025/author-response/popl2025/response.md

 Section 4 (Graph Semantics) to follow Section 2, and using the running example to illustrate both the language and how the presented semantics leads to interesting dependency relationships.

-C2. _Dependency graph and algorithms are somewhat trivial_.
+C2. _Dependency graph and algorithms are somewhat standard_.
 This will also be addressed by the reorganisation proposed above, as the current Section 3 (Conjugate Operators over Graphs) can be presented after introducing the graph-building semantics.
 We will also pare this section back so that the role of these abstractions is clearer and there is less emphasis on standard constructions.